What travel insurance do I need when visiting Denmark?

 By car: it is possible to reach Denmark from Germany, and there is a bridge connecting Denmark and Sweden.

-By plane: when travelling from France and other countries, Denmark is easily accessible by plane thanks to Copenhagen Airport, as well as the one in Billund, 250 km from the capital.
+By plane: when traveling from France and other countries, Denmark is easily accessible by plane thanks to Copenhagen Airport, as well as the one in Billund, 250 km from the capital.
 There are other smaller airports, mostly for domestic flights.

 By train: you can travel by train when coming from various countries, but also during your trip around Denmark itself, with more than 2500 km of railway spread across the entire country.
 Tip: use a combination of buses and trains.